DelroyGayle/Biblia-Posters-PP5/README.md

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/222524c6-d6ce-4eed-8151-b40eeb5c22f8)

 User's *My Wishlist* Page
-* On this page, a user has the option to added a poster on their wishlist to the Shopping Bag
+* On this page, a user has the option to add a poster which is on their wishlist to the Shopping Bag
 * The option to remove the poster from their wishlist